mattwach/game_controller_latency_tester/README.md

 ### toggle_test

-This is a built tool.
+This tool was built when you executed `make`.
 You run it like this

     ./toggle_test